kujaku11/mth5/CONTRIBUTING.rst

 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+GitActions will then deploy to PyPI if tests pass.